opensearch-project/documentation-website/_api-reference/ingest-apis/create-ingest.md

 ## Request body fields

-The following table lists the request body fields used to create, or update, a pipeline.
+The following table lists the request body fields used to create or update a pipeline.

 Parameter | Required | Type | Description
 :--- | :--- | :--- | :---